Brother, Brother

 by Lillian Morton

-He might’ve been a specimen Aryan
+He might’ve been a specimen,

 but I inherited his end of the table.

-My mother lowers her chin
+My mother low,

-I am the onlyborn
+I am the onlyborn;

-so I am the son and daughter, too.
+the son and daughter too.

-I am a sympathetic cuckoo;
+A sympathetic cuckoo;

 my hair: